-Set aside time for vocal training each day.
+Set aside time for vocal training with sheet music each day.
 Just ten minutes of regular practice and focused attention on intonation can improve your ear for music and develop enjoyable, comfortable singing.

 Over time, and especially with daily consistent practice, your exercises will build correct muscle memory, making singing easier with more control.

 There is a wide range of vocal exercises, singing scales, and methods available.
 The key is to find a routine that you enjoy and can stick with to develop your vocal technique.

 My book, Beginning Singing, has exercises to help you gain control of your voice and has bonus online video lessons.

 Private lessons or online lessons with a qualified voice coach can also help you with healthy singing and support you on your journey to becoming an accomplished singer.

 As a closing point, I want to address tone-deafness or amusia.

 True tone deafness is rather rare, affecting around four percent of the population.
 Moreover, a number of these cases are a result of brain damage rather than a biological condition.

 There are online tests for tone deafness and other pitch discrimination abilities.